juxt/yada/dev/resources/user-manual.md

 specifying nature of the interface (request/response) and the structure of the maps are used to represent the request and response.

-In additional, Ring offers a set of modular and composable higher-order functions, called Ring middleware, from which a single Ring-compatible handler can be composed featuring a rich set of behaviour.
+In addition, Ring offers a set of modular and composable higher-order functions, called Ring middleware, from which a single Ring-compatible handler can be composed featuring a rich set of behaviour.
 It is also straight-forward to create bespoke middleware for specialised